16th Street Line: Later changes

 Route S2 will still operate along Alaska and Eastern Avenues while the S9 will remain along 16th Street instead of it diverting along the S2 route.

 During the COVID-19 pandemic, Routes S2 and S4 began operating on its Saturday supplemental schedule beginning on March 16, 2020.
 It however began operating on its Sunday service on March 18, 2020.
 Weekend service on Route S2 was then suspended and the S4 was also reduced to operate every 30 minutes.

 Due to the opening of Black Lives Matter Plaza, routes S2 and S4 detoured along 15th Street NW at I Street resuming route on 16th Street NW at K Street going to Silver Spring and detoured along K Street NW at 16th Street resuming route on 11th Street NW at H Street going to Federal Triangle.
 The reroute became permanent on October 5, 2020 after the DC Council made Black Lives Matter Plaza permanent.
 All service on 16th Street between H and K Streets was eliminated.

 On August 23, 2020, all route S4 service was eliminated and replaced by route S9 which added daily service and remained along 16th Street.
 Routes S2 and S9 handled most of the discontinued S4 service but route S2 service was slightly decreased to supplement route S9.

+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to add late-night service to 2:00 AM on Route S2 between July and December 2021 in the first half of the fiscal year, but would reduce it back to midnight between January to June 2022 in the second half of the fiscal year.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route S2.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

 On May 29, 2022, all late night route S2 service was extended to terminate at L'Enfant Plaza station via Pennsylvania Avenue, Constitution Avenue, and 7th Street.

+On December 17, 2023, new 24 hour service was added to Route S2.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to reduce the frequencies of buses from 20 minutes to 30 minutes daily on the S2.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.